Collection No 1

 As the star of a near future where cars drive you, autonomous vehicles will transform how we work, shop, commute and even what we call home.
 In a Columbia course led by frog senior leadership, students imagined entirely new businesses inspired by this emerging technology.

 Autonomous vehicles (AVs) have massive power to disrupt because they challenge the way we think about car ownership, transportation, commerce and city planning.
-In a course taught by frog CEO Harry West, Executive Director Turi McKinley, and Vice President, Head of Venture Design Ethan Imboden, Columbia students learned how to use human-centered design to identify the unmet consumer needs AVs will create.
+In a course taught by Executive Director Turi McKinley, and Vice President, Head of Venture Design Ethan Imboden, Columbia students learned how to use human-centered design to identify the unmet consumer needs AVs will create.
 Then, they developed business plans with products or services built to precisely meet these opportunities.

 Student teams conducted user research, designed interfaces, created renderings and built prototypes.
 Some let their varied backgrounds—business, engineering, psychology and education majors among them—inform the focus of the projects.
 They brought shape to their AV visions using wireframes, sketches and 3D-printed models.
 At the end of the course, each team shared their business plan at frog’s Brooklyn studio.